1100011Dawg/Obsidian_Dawson/School/IB History/Cold War Scinces/Vavilov.md

-- At AIPB the goverment made a unrelistic decree that Lysenko said he could do bu overall was impossible.[^1]
+- At AIPB the government made a unrealistic decree that Lysenko said he could do bu overall was impossible.[^1]
+-